-The construction of, alteration to, or addition to any building in the High Density Residential Sub-Zones that exceeds the maximum building footprint sizes specified in Table 7.5 shall be a Restricted Discretionary Activity in respect of Assessment Matter 7.7.2 (v).
+The construction of, alteration to, or addition to any building in the High Density Residential Sub-Zones that exceeds the maximum building footprint sizes specified in Table 7.5 shall be a Restricted Discretionary Activity in respect of all of the followingAssessment Matter 7.7.2: (v).

+Table 7.5

 Sub-zone Maximum Building Footprint

-High Density Residential Sub-Zone A 500m 2
+High Density Residential Sub-Zone A 500m

-High Density Residential Sub-Zone B 400m2
+High Density Residential Sub-Zone B 400m

-High Density Residential Sub-Zone C 300m2
+High Density Residential Sub-Zone C 300m

-7.5.6.2 Site Standards - Non-Residential Activities (other than Visitor Accommodation in the High Density Residential Zone).

-- i Nature and Scale of Activities except for community facilities within the Community Facility Subzone. - (a) No more than one full-time equivalent person who permanently resides elsewhere than on the site may be employed in a nonresidential activity on the site. - (b) No more than 40m2 of the gross floor area of all the buildings on a site shall be used for activities, other than residential activities.
-Nothing in this Site Standard applies within a Commercial Precinct to any Commercial Recreation Activity, Community Activity, ii Setback from Roads

-Health Care Facility, or Retail Sales ancillary to any Commercial Recreation Activity, Community Activity or Health Care Facility.

-(c) Paragraphs (a) and (b) of this rule shall not apply to any visitor accommodation activity.
+- 7.5.6.2 Site Standards Non-Residential Activities (other than Visitor Accommodation in the High Density Residential Zone). - Nature and Scale of Activities except for community facilities within the Community Facility Subzone. - (a) No more than one full-time equivalent person who permanently resides elsewhere -than on the site may be employed in a non-residential activity on the site. - (b) No more than 40m of the gross floor area of all the buildings on a site shall be used for activities, other than residential activities.
+Nothing in this Site Standard applies within a Commercial Precinct to any Commercial Recreation Activity, Community Activity, Health Care Facility, or Retail Sales ancillary to any Commercial Recreation Activity, Community Activity or Health Care Facility. - (c) Paragraphs (a) and (b) of this rule shall not apply to any visitor accommodation activity.